Instant Pot Minestrone Soup – Olive Garden Copycat Recipe

 As an Amazon Associate I earn from qualifying purchases.
 Read my disclosure policy.

-This easy Instant Pot Minestrone soup is perfect comfort food!
+This easy Instant Pot Minestrone soup is perfect comfort food for cold days!
 It is a quick, easy and nutritious one pot meal the entire family will love.
 Full of flavor and packed with veggies in a rich broth it is a healthy 30 minute meal.

 Nothing beats a steaming, warm bowl of soup when it is cold and blustery.
 This vegan soup is a simple dump and go recipe, making it perfect for new Instant Pot owner or anyone who needs to get dinner on the table fast.
 And since it is full of tasty veggies you can feel good about what you are serving!